Kirill Kaprizov’s New Deal with Wild Looks Even More Expensive Now

 The #Oilers have signed forward Connor McDavid to a two-year contract extension with an AAV of $12.5 million! pic.twitter.com/UYpGe4NKkx

-McDavid’s willingness to play for less yearly, and a short-term commitment, provide Edmonton flexibility both now and in the future.
+McDavid’s willingness to play for less yearly, and a short-term commitment, will undoubtedly provide Edmonton flexibility both now and in the future.
 Kaprizov will account for roughly 18% of the Minnesota Wild’s salary cap this season.
 By the tail end, that number will be closer to 15%.

 By choosing to play on a short-term deal, for a bit less money, McDavid gives the Oilers a more straightforward path to add talent around him.
 He will also be up for another contract extension when he still has plenty of good years ahead of him, and the salary cap will have risen by the time for those negotiations.